 Flavonoids are one type of plant nutrients that assist the action of platelets, which are a type of blood cell that join to form clots.
 By the way. not all clots are bad as this is one way in which the body repairs cuts in the skin etc. Flavonoids are antioxidants that also help the absorption and action of vitamin C. They can be found in fruit and vegetable, especially apples and onions.

 These help to lower the levels of potentially harmful LDL cholesterol and maintain the necessary levels of beneficial HDL cholesterol.
 They can be found in rapeseed, walnut and groundnut oils, and avocados.
 Olive oil is another useful source and extra-virgin olive oil also contains protective antioxidants.

 This B vitamin is essential for reducing levels of damaging amino acid homocysteine.
 B6 can be found in fish, pulses, nuts, chicken and potatoes.

-This is a carotenoid noted for its use in reducing the risk of coronary heart disease.
+This is a carotenoid noted for its use in reducing the risk of coronary disease.
 It is fat-soluble and is therefore more efficiently absorbed when eaten with oil.
 It can be found in raw tomatoes and in any tomato product.

 Beta-carotene is a naturally occuring phyto or plant nutrient that is found in spinach, tomatoes, cabbage, broccoli, peas, carrots and sweet potatoes.
 Beta-carotene helps to prevent the build-up of toxins in the arteries as well as having many other health-giving properties.